unrealcv/unrealcv/docs/plugin/install.rst

 In Linux, the Unreal Engine needs to be built from source code.
 How to compile from source code can be found in this official document `Building On Linux <https://wiki.unrealengine.com/Building_On_Linux>`__.

- But the Linux version currently does not contain OpenEXR support, which is required for getting accurate depth.

-Previous versions of unrealcv depends on using OpenEXR module to generate depth.
+Previous versions of unrealcv depends on using OpenEXR module to generate depth, this requirement has been removed.

-.. _OpenEXR patch for linux: https://unrealcv.github.io/files/0001-Fix-openexr-support-for-linux-version.patch